 Double Cross Disc

-What would happen if I put 650b wheels on my Double Cross Disc?
+What if I want to put 650b wheels on my Double Cross Disc?

-Doing a 650b conversion on a 700c CX bike is nothing new.
+Doing a 650b conversion can be a fun experiment.
 People do it for the ability to run wider tires with fenders, to run those nice supple randonneur tires, to reduce toe overlap, to lower the bike's bottom bracket height or just for curiosity-sake.

 The main concern when changing your tire size is how the ride will be affected.
 Generally you'll notice only slight differences if at all.